LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 - You must store keys using an HSM validated at FIPS 140-2 Level 3 overall (the HSMs used in the default KMS key store are validated to Level 2).
 - You have keys that are required to be auditable independently of KMS

+CloudHSM can be used to generate hashes, where as KMS does not provide this functionality.

 ### SSL Offload Using CloudHSM

 You can use AWS CloudHSM to offload SSL encryption and decryption of traffic to your servers or instances, improving private key protection, reducing performance impact into your application, and raising your application security when using AWS Cloud.

+Additionally, you can use CloudHSM to use along side the Microsoft Signing tool and the Java Signing tool.

 ## AWS Certificate Manager